 and the tensor-to-scalar ratio

-Planck 2018 observations constrain the amplitude of the power spectrum to approximately $\sim10^{-9}$ \cite{Planck:2018jri}.
-However, this is not conducive to the formation of PBHs.
-In order to form a sufficient number of PBHs, the power spectrum needs to be increased to at least $\sim10^{-2}$ on small scale \cite{Motohashi:2017kbs}.
-A reasonable way is to locally break this SR state, which corresponds to the USR state.
-In the USR state, the equation of motion of the scalar field is rewritten as \cite{Martin:2012pe, Kinney:2005vj}
+Planck 2018 constrains the amplitude of the primordial power spectrum to $\sim10^{-9}$ on CMB scales \cite{Planck:2018jri}, which is insufficient for PBH formation.
+To generate a sufficient abundance of PBHs, the power spectrum must be enhanced to $\sim10^{-2}$ on small scale \cite{Motohashi:2017kbs}.
+A reasonable way is to locally break the SR condition, thereby entering an USR state.
+In the USR regime, the potential becomes sufficiently flat that $V'(\phi) \approx 0$, and the equation of motion for the scalar field reduces to \cite{Martin:2012pe, Kinney:2005vj}

-which means the SR parameter $\epsilon_H$ will decay exponentially.
+which implies that the SR parameter $\epsilon_H$ decays exponentially.
 According to Eq. (\ref{PS}), this leads to an exponential growth of the power spectrum.
-It is important to note that this evolution disrupts the slow-roll condition, causing the parameter $\eta_H=3+\epsilon_H$ to exceed 1 \cite{Di:2017ndc}.
-As a result, the SR approximation breaks down and the system enters a phase of USR inflation.
-However, this is only temporary.
-When the evolution of the scalar field deviates from the local coupling of potential, the system will resume SR inflation again and continue until the inflation ends.
+It is important to note that this evolution violates the SR condition, causing the SR parameter $\eta_H=3+\epsilon_H>1$ \cite{Di:2017ndc}.
+As a result, the SR approximation breaks down and the system enters a USR phase.
+However, this phase is only temporary.
+Once the scalar field exits the local coupling region, the system resumes SR inflation and continues until inflation ends.